-7.5.7 Managing for Community Use
+6.5.7 Managing for Community Use

-There are many ways that Council does add value to its 'natural areas' for the community.
-However to encourage further sustainable utilisation and appreciation of these natural assets by the community Council could over time further improve the communities:
+There are many ways that Council does add value to its 'natural areas' for the community by providing; education and interpretation signs, boardwalk access and viewing platforms etc. However to encourage further sustainable utilisation and appreciation of these natural assets by the community Council could over time further improve the communities:

-- Access to the 'natural areas' via provision of: • - information in various formats and languages on where the community can access 0 natural areas, facilities available, activities that are encouraged / restricted in various locations - networks to and through the 'natural areas' via active transport connections (walkways and cycle ways) - guided / managed access where necessary to allow community use while protecting the 0 ecosystems, flora and/or fauna, e.g. boardwalks through wet lands - safe infrastructure where required, e.g. bridges over creek lines 0 - events, e.g. guided walks with local experts, encouragement of bird watching clubs - education opportunities, e.g. schools 'Stream Watch' monitoring of waterways health 0 - Appreciation of 'natural areas' via: - Council reporting on programs, services and facilities provided to the local community by Council - o provision of educational / environmental material on the 'natural areas' located within the LGA - Interaction and 'stewardship' of the 'natural areas' via: - greater community participation and involvement via Bushcare Groups, encouraged and 0 facilitated by Council - o development of sustainable partnerships with community, businesses and other government agencies to improve the remaining 'natural areas' - Enjoyment of the 'natural areas' by provision of: - interpretive elements, e.g. art, signs, 0 - locality specific pod-casts (downloadable from Council's website) to add value to the 0 areas experience and education of the community utilising the space
+Access to the 'natural areas' via provision of:

+- information in various formats and languages on where the community can access natural areas, facilities available, activities that are encouraged / restricted in various locations - o networks to and through the 'natural areas' via active transport connections (walkways and cycle ways) where appropriate - o guided / managed access where necessary to allow community use while protecting the ecosystems, flora and/or fauna, e.g. boardwalks through wet lands - o safe infrastructure where required, e.g. bridges over creek lines - o events, e.g. guided walks with local experts, encouragement of bird watching clubs - o education and engagement opportunities, e.g. schools 'Riverhealth' water quality monitoring events - Appreciation of 'natural areas' via: - Council reporting on programs, services and facilities provided to the local community by Council - provision of educational / environmental material on the 'natural areas' located within the LGA - Interaction and 'stewardship' of the 'natural areas' via: - o greater community participation and involvement via Bushcare Groups, encouraged and facilitated by Council - o development of sustainable partnerships with community, businesses and other government agencies to improve the remaining 'natural areas' - Enjoyment of the 'natural areas' by provision of: - o interpretive elements, e.g. art, signs, - o locality specific pod-casts (downloadable from Council's website) to add value to the areas experience and education of the community utilising the space

 Implementing the above measures to improve the community's interaction and use of the Council's 'natural areas' will improve the areas sustainability.
 However, some of Council's 'natural areas' contain significant environmental sensitive attributes eg threatened species habitat (flora and/or fauna) therefore the types of community use may be restricted in these areas to protect them from further and irreparable damage.
 The areas with restricted access or usage limitations are well sign posted on site, publicised, monitored and can if necessary been forced.
-Enforcement of open space restrictions (with possible penalties) will be carried out by suitably qualified Council officers.
+Enforcement of open space restrictions (with possible penalties in accordance with signs located within each public open space area) will be carried out by suitably qualified Council officers.
 The restriction on use of the public land is legislated under Section 632 of the Local Government Act.